 Although this trail requires a high level of routefinding experience, the reward is reaching Ruby Lake and a seldom visited area.
 This is your primary access to Animas Mountain, Monitor Peak, Turret Peak, and Pigeon Peak.
 I backpacked this trail in the summer of 2010 and basecamped at an excellent site near Ruby Lake.
 Recently I came across the reworked Pigeon Peak page, and so I am adding this as a child to help people interested in reaching this area.

 Since it has been a while since I was in this area, please send me a message if you have any updated info and I would be happy to include it here.
-Many thanks to some recent beta that sp members have sent to me, and I will be including it here shortly (10/2013.)
+Many thanks to some recent beta that sp members have sent to me.
+I have built two maps illustrating a tracked GPS route and I am including additional comments about the route at the end of the page.
 I would also like to solicit some pictures of the "trail" or at least the most confusing spots, if any members have any.
-Recent comments from members tell me that this trail is harder to follow than I remembered.
+Comments from members tell me that this trail is harder to follow than I remembered.

 Getting ThereThe Ruby Creek trail will involve a backpacking trip with at least one overnight.

 The hardest part of the Ruby Creek trail is finding it.
-From the Needleton Trailhead (serviced by the Durango and Silverton Narrow Gauge Railroad) cross the bridge above the Animas River.
+From the Needleton Trailhead (serviced by the Durango and Silverton Narrow Gauge Railroad, see green dot on map below) cross the bridge above the Animas River.
 Once on the east bank of the river, immediately leave the Needle Creek trail and turn left to follow a social trail that heads north on top of the river bank.
 I understand this social trail may be near some areas of private property, so please be respectful of those lands.

 Continue north, crossing Pigeon Creek.
 Within a quarter mile, the social trail begins to thread and give out into several "pockets" of grassy meadows.
 Now leave the river trail and head east, walking gradually uphill through the meadows.
 Find your way to the farthest back of the most eastern meadow.
 In the southeastern corner of the most eastern meadow is where you find the Ruby Creek trail.
 On a large aspen tree next to the trail there is a bark-carving, which to me, looked like a woman in a dress wearing a hat.